-It was called The Wail House.
+Photo Credit: pixabay.com It was called The Wail House.
 At the time, I didn’t understand the concept and had mistaken the Wail Room for the girl’s rest room.
-However, what I endured during my time on the throne was unusual but extraordinary...
-CLICK TO READ MORE!
+However, what I endured during my time on the throne was unusual but extraordinary.
+I would be lying if I didn’t say it was weird, and I… Continue reading The Wail House

-I have said it before, and I will say it, again.
-In day to day activities Life just happens.
-Like a toddler, it grabs your attention forcing you to look at the stunts that it can achieve by consistently tugging at your sleeve and calling out your name.
-As writers, we like to lock ourselves… Continue reading Silence Among Words
+I have said it before, and I will say it again.
+In day-to-day activities, Life happens.
+Like a toddler, it grabs your attention, forcing you to look at the stunts it can achieve by consistently tugging your sleeve and calling out your name.
+As writers, we lock ourselves up in our little caves surrounded by… Continue reading Silence Among Words

 Kate’s husband passed away a year ago.
 After her period of grief, she decides to take back control of her life and begin anew.
 While packing to leave the home they once shared, her daughter finds a postcard of Lost Lake, and it sparks memories; giving Kate a strong desire to visit.
 Upon their arrival,… Continue reading Sarah Addison Allen’s Lost Lake